bharathreddy31/University-Management-System/README.md

 # University-Management-System
+Concepts :
+--> Front-end
+--> Java
+--> Servlets
+--> JDBC
-It"s a basic level University Management System project which consists of admin and student login details on the home screen
+It"s a basic level project which displays students marks.
+Here admin is allowed to "register" a student,"update" student details and can also "delete" a student.
+And student can also login however he/she can only see their results.